 |Sneha Vasti(Medicated Oil Enema)||Rakta Mokshana(Purification of Blood)|

 There is no restriction as such anyone can do the Panchakarma treatment.
-It is one of the safest treatment which does not have any side effects.
-It is still safe to get an ayurvedic practitioner’s consultation before going for the treatment.
+It is one of the safest treatments which does not have any side effects.
+It is still safe to get an ayurvedic practitioner’s consultation before going for the Panchakarma Treatment in Mumbai.

-Just the way how every machine needs servicing, same way our body also needs it servicing.
+Just the way every machine needs servicing, the same way our body also needs its servicing.
 Panchakarma helps in rejuvenating and cleansing the body.
-Ayurveda recommends that a fit person should be treated at least once a year while it can vary from twice a year to daily for a person with disease.
+Ayurveda recommends that a fit person should be treated at least once a year it can vary from twice a year to daily for a person with a disease.

-Our body is fully equipped to handle toxins and other unwanted substances..
-Detoxification or detox for short, is the physiological or medicinal removal of toxic substances / metabollic wastes from our body, mainly carried out by the liver.
+Our body is fully equipped to handle toxins and other unwanted substances.
+Detoxification or detox for short is the physiological or medicinal removal of toxic substances / metabollic wastes from our body mainly carried out by the liver.
 Detox helps the vital organs cleanse themselves of the wastes and enable the liver to function appropriately in excreting them.
 It helps in preventing toxic overload and thereby major health problems.
-Ultimate goal of DETOX is resisting diseases by balancing the Tridoshas, promoting vitality and nourishing our Dhatus (tissues) thereby bringing out the best in each one of us, ie, boost up our immunity.
+The Ultimate goal of DETOX is resisting diseases by balancing the Tridoshas, promoting vitality, and nourishing our Dhatus (tissues) thereby bringing out the best in each one of us, ie., Boosting up our immunity.

 “Vyaadhikshamatva” is the Ayurveda terminology that can be closely correlated to Immunity which literally means "efficiency of the body to resist diseases”.
-Physical and psychological resistance is of enormous significance in fighting and conquering diseases.The immune system comprising of the thymus, spleen, lymph nodes,macrophages, lymphocytes including the B cells and T cells, and antibodies, is what protects our body from diseases and infections by defending from foreign substances, cells, and tissues.
+Physical and psychological resistance is of enormous significance in fighting and conquering diseases.The immune system comprising the thymus, spleen, lymph nodes, macrophages, lymphocytes including the B cells and T cells, and antibodies, is what protects our body from diseases and infections by defending us from foreign substances, cells, and tissues.

-The influence of mind and emotion on our immunity is a very new system that is being studied in the past four or five decades, known as Psychoneuroimmunology.
+The influence of mind and emotion in our immunity is a very new system that is being studied in the past four or five decades, known as Psychoneuroimmunology.
 This studies the effect of the central nervous system on various factors responsible for immune response.
-The Ayurvedic concept of Ojas explains the impact of immunity caused by excessive anger, craving, worry, sadness, and exertion.
 This interconnected understanding of digestion, mind, and immunity in Ayurveda helps us develop natural remedies that influence the body-mind-soul positively.
-Afterall the ability to withstand change can only be developed by maintaining a state of equilibrium of this trio.
+After all the ability to withstand change can only be developed by maintaining a state of equilibrium of this trio.

 Detoxification is a pathway to balanced immunity.
-This helps our body shed the accumulated toxins, thereby making tissues more receptive to oral medications and food nutrients by the proper digestion, absorption and assimilation of the same.
+This helps our body shed the accumulated toxins, thereby making tissues more receptive to oral medications and food nutrients by proper digestion, absorption, and assimilation of the same.

-Ayurveda way of detoxification and immunity boosting comprises of – External Therapies and Internal Medications.
-The treatment protocol is more or less similar but the medicines used will vary from person to person according to the body constitution (Prakruthi), age, tolerance level (Satwa bala) of the patient and the seasonal variations.
+Ayurveda's way of detoxification and immunity boosting comprises– External Therapies and Internal Medications.
+The treatment protocol is more or less similar but the medicines used will vary from person to person according to the body constitution (Prakruti), age, tolerance level (Satwa Bala) of the patient, and seasonal variations.

 Usually the detox procedure starts with:

-These are some of the basic detox and immunity boosting procedures, along with oral medications, well planned and customised diet and yoga practises under the watchful guidance Ayurveda and Yoga experts.
+These are some of the basic detox and immunity-boosting procedures, along with oral medications, well-planned and customized diet, and yoga practices under the watchful guidance of Ayurveda and Yoga experts.